 Photographs by Hugh Morton: An Uncommon Retrospective

 Hugh Morton’s photographic legacy is preserved by the North Carolina Collection Photographic Archives in Wilson Library at the University of North Carolina at Chapel Hill.
 To create this exhibit photographic archivist Stephen J. Fletcher selected images from the Morton collection.
-In collaboration with Kerry Bannen and Jay Mangum, staff members in the Carolina Digital Library and Archives' Production Center, they worked to create high-resolution digital scans from Morton’s original negatives and transparencies.
+In collaboration with staff members in the library’s Repository Services Department, they worked to create high-resolution digital scans from Morton’s original negatives and transparencies.
 Fletcher and Mangum then collaborated to make fine inkjet prints on exhibition grade paper.
 The result: an uncommon view into the work of one of North Carolina’s most important photographers.

 A significant grant from the Ellice & Rosa McDonald Foundation helped fund the framing of the photographs in the exhibition.